zyadamec/migAz/aws/readme.md

 ![migAz main window](./media/virtual-machines-windows-migration-migaz/main.png)

 **Step 1:** Click the “Sign In” button.
-The “Sign In” button will launch the Authentication page and user has to enter the AWS Access Key ID and the AWS Secret Access Key.
+The “Sign In” button will launch the Authentication page and user has to enter the AWS Access Key ID and the AWS Secret Access Key. ([get AWS Access Key](https://aws.amazon.com/developers/access-keys/))

 ![migAz main window](./media/virtual-machines-windows-migration-migaz/login.png)